Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Generalizing Proper -Thin Graphs

 The class of $k$-mixed-thin graphs is thus a superclass of the class of $k$-thin graphs, and the same holds in the `proper' case.
 On the other hand, the class of interval graphs is $1$-thin, but it is not proper $k$-mixed-thin for any finite $k$; the latter follows, e.g., easily from further Theorem~\ref{thm:propermix-to-tww}.

 Bonomo and de Estrada~\cite[Theorem~2]{DBLP:journals/dam/BonomoE19} showed that given a (proper) $k$-thin graph $G$ and a suitable ordering $\leq$ of $V(G)$, a partition of $V(G)$ into $k$ parts compatible with $\leq$ can be found in polynomial time.
-On the other hand \cite[Theorem~5]{DBLP:journals/dam/BonomoE19}, given a partition $\ca V$ of $V(G)$ into $k$ parts, the problem of deciding whether there is an ordering of $V(G)$ compatible with $\ca V$ in the proper sense is $NP$-complete.
-These results do not give an answer whether the recognition of $k$-thin graphs is efficient or not, and neither we can at this stage say whether the recognition of proper $k$-mixed-thin graphs is efficient.
+On the other hand \cite[Theorem~5]{DBLP:journals/dam/BonomoE19}, given a partition $\ca V$ of $V(G)$ into $k$ parts, the problem of deciding whether there is an ordering of $V(G)$ compatible with $\ca V$ is \textsc{NP}-complete (again in the general and also in the proper sense).
+These results do not answer whether the recognition of (proper) $k$-thin graphs is efficient or not, and neither can we at this stage say whether the recognition of (proper) $k$-mixed-thin graphs is efficient.